wlsong/PyLipID/docs/demo.rst

     binding_site_size = 4  # binding site should contain at least four residues.

+    n_top_poses = 3     # write out num. of representative bound poses for each binding site. n_clusters = "auto"  # cluster the bound poses for a binding site into num. of clusters.
+PyLipID
+                         # will write out a pose conformation for each of the cluster.
+By default, i.e.
+                         # "auto", PyLipID will use a density based clusterer to find possible clusters.

     save_dir = None  # save at current working directory if it is None. save_pose_format = "gro"  # format that poses are written in save_pose_traj = True  # save all the bound poses in a trajectory for each binding site.
 The generated